Procarbazine (By mouth)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
 Use an effective form of birth control while you are being treated with this medicine.

-- Tell your doctor if you are breast feeding, or if you have kidney or liver disease.
+- Tell your doctor if you are breastfeeding, or if you have anemia or similar low blood cell counts.
+Tell your doctor if you have kidney disease or liver disease.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.